 However, it is important to note that jaundice is a common symptom for many conditions so there can be many causes.
-Your doctor may need to do several diagnostic tests (see Diagnosis) to find the exact cause.
-Many diseases associated with jaundice are not serious or life threatening; bile duct cancer is one of the less common causes.
+Your doctor may need to do several diagnostic tests (see the Diagnosis section for a complete list) to find the exact cause.
+Many diseases associated with jaundice are not serious or life threatening, and bile duct cancer is one of the less common causes.

 In addition to jaundice, other symptoms of bile duct cancer include:

-- Itching, caused by a buildup of bile salts and bilirubin in the body and deposited in the skin
+- Itching, caused by a buildup of bile salts and bilirubin in the body that is then deposited in the skin

 - Weight loss